pritesh899/Clisp-learning/Code/Readme.txt

 Copy the contents of the 'code' folder to your working directory.

-Open terminal and login into tesla.cs.iupui.edu

-Enter command : clisp

-copy and paste the commands given below according to the instructions.
+copy and paste the commands given below according to the instructions on the command prompt or terminal

 1) Steps to run the program for finding the length of the list: